bhavikbhavsar/crud-meteor/README.md

 # crud-meteor

-This is a basic app to demonstrate crud functioanlity using meteor.
+This is a basic app to demonstrate crud functionality using meteor.
 A simple form has been constructed to take inputs such as employee name and salary.
-Which is then displayed as record below it.
+Records are then displayed below then form.

 Completed :
 Create and read operations
 To do :
 update and delete operations